Testing strong-field QED with the avalanche precursor

 We first study the possibility of generating QED cascades with two LP\footnote{Throughout, in our simulations, we consider only linear polarization, except for Section~\ref{sec:iv}, where we explicitly compare the results for the LP and CP fields.} laser pulses at the maximal parameters anticipated at NSF OPAL (see Tab.~\ref{tab:nsf_opal_params}).
 In this section, we consider the best-case scenario laser field configuration.
 Namely, the laser pulses counterpropagate along the same axis and form a standing wave, their polarization axes match, the focal points coincide at $\vec{r}=\vec{0}$, and the pulses are perfectly synchronized in time.
 This guarantees that the electric field components add up constructively and reach a maximum in the focal center.
 The effect of the tilted optical axes, misalignment, and pulse mistiming is discussed in Sec.~\ref{sec:iv}.

-In this field configuration, we test three realistic options for injecting seed electrons into the focal center: via ionization of a krypton gas, a plasma slab, and a thin aluminium foil.
-In each case, we identify the development of a cascade with high photon and positron yield.
+In this field configuration, we test three realistic options for injecting seed electrons into the focal center: via ionization of a krypton gas, a plasma slab, and a thin aluminium foil. \CORR{The interaction scheme is illustrated in Fig.~\ref{fig:scheme} for the former case.
+For each target,} we identify the development of a cascade with high photon and positron yield.
 We briefly discuss the temporal evolution of the cascade parameters and compare the target efficiency in terms of the positron yield.

 The analysis is based on 3D PIC simulations with the code SMILEI,\cite{derouillat2018smilei} which includes Monte-Carlo modules for the strong-field QED effects and strong-field ionization.
 This approach allows us to describe the spacetime evolution of the strongly-focused laser field in accordance with Maxwell's equations and treat the plasma dynamics in the RD regime consistently.